EnrichEuropeana/transcribathon.eu/public_html/wp-content/plugins/siteorigin-panels/readme.txt

 SiteOrigin Premium includes access to our professional email support service, perfect for those times when you need fast and effective technical support.
 We're standing by to assist you in any way we can.

 == Changelog ==

+= 2.18.0 - 22 October 2022 =
+* Box Shadow: Added a new `Inset` setting.
+Inset box shadows appear inside the row, cell, or widget.
+* Media Modal: Updated the title to `Choose Media`.
+* Developer: Added `siteorigin_panels_admin_row_colors` filter.
+* Developer: Added a client side event to allow for widget validation.
+* Developer: Accounted for a situation where `$panels_data` is passed as a string containing JSON rather than an array.

 = 2.17.0 - 28 August 2022 =
 * Row, Cell, and Widget Design Settings: Added Border Radius and Box Shadow settings.